A closer look at iris finetune arguments

 --subset (-ss): str Required if and only if your dataset has a subset.

 Also known as a config on HuggingFace.
-For example, if
+For example, if glue

-is the dataset,mrpc
+is the dataset, mrpc

 These arguments are used for specific tasks.